-This could result in your home that previously had several bars of cell phone signal to suddenly not having any signal at all.
-Wireless carrier may put up a DAS system in your neighborhood to fix the problem if you complain enough.
-DAS or Distributed Antenna Systems are essentially a smaller and lower power cell towers that are installed on top or inside of buildings or utility poles most commonly.
-DAS antennas systems will provide service to a smaller number of people.
+This could result in your home that previously had several bars of cell phone signal suddenly not having any signal at all.
+The wireless carrier may put up a DAS system in your neighborhood to fix the problem if you complain enough.
+DAS or Distributed Antenna Systems are essentially smaller and lower power cell towers that are installed on top or inside of buildings or utility poles most commonly.
+DAS antenna systems will provide service to a smaller number of people.
 The theory is that your signal will be more reliable and faster.

 The complaint latest trend in the industry seems to be carriers optimizing their networks in markets and dropping coverage for "unprofitable" markets.
 There is no guarantee that coverage will be provided at your home and this is the biggest portion of customer traffic adding data to the dead zones map.

 I am curious what some homeowners have done to remedy this problem with carriers.
 Please comment below if you have any feedback or suggestions on how to solve this problem with each carrier.
 These carriers have gotten so big that bureaucracy is probably the biggest obstacle to getting solutions for customers who have lost good home cell phone signals.